 position Head Diving Coach

-In 2013, Justin Sochor was named head coach of The Ohio State Buckeyes, becoming just the fourth coach in the program’s 82-year history.
+Justin Sochor is in his ninth season as head coach of the Ohio State men’s and women’s diving team.
+He was named to his position in 2013, becoming just the fourth coach in the program’s 82-year history.

 Prior to becoming a Buckeye, Sochor was named Junior National Coach of the Year four times by USA Diving and the US Olympic Committee while earning seven Junior and Senior national team titles.